 Alcoholics Anonymous Meetings for Support and Recovery

-People who desire support with overcoming alcohol addiction and maintaining sobriety have the option of attending Alcoholics Anonymous meetings.
-This support group can be used alone or in conjunction with other treatment options, such as professional counseling.
-For more information on obtaining treatment and support for alcohol addiction, call 1-888-439-3435
+People who desire support with overcoming drinking problems, alcohol addiction, and maintaining sobriety have the option of attending Alcoholics Anonymous meetings.
+This support group can be used alone or in conjunction with other treatment options, such as professional counseling or rehab.
+Alcoholics Anonymous hosts meetings across the United States with one primary purpose: To help everyday people cope with the common problem of alcohol abuse.

 About Alcoholics Anonymous

 Alcoholics Anonymous uses a 12-step program to assist people with recovery.
-This begins with admitting an alcohol problem and progresses to evaluating the self, mending relationships, praying or meditating for continued strength and support, and reaching out to others.
+This begins with admitting an alcohol problem and progresses to evaluating the self, mending relationships, praying or meditating for continued strength and support, and helping others.
 Meetings are attended by people who are at various steps of the program.
 The motto for every member is “one day at a time.”
-A.A. encourages people to focus on the present and get through today without a drink, rather than worrying about the near or distant future.
+AA encourages people to focus on the present and get through today without a drink, rather than worrying about the near or distant future.

 Attending Alcoholics Anonymous Meetings

-Membership does not require registration.
-People need only show up and take a seat to begin participation.
-However, newcomers should first attend an open meeting to join a local group.
+AA membership does not require registration.
+The only requirement to participate is that you show up and take a seat.
+However, newcomers should first attend an open AA meeting to join a local group.
 Open meetings can be attended by anyone in the community, including friends or relatives to people in recovery.
 In these meetings, people share their experiences with alcoholism as well as their experiences with A.A.
 Closed meetings are for group members only.
 In closed meetings, members discuss personal issues in depth and participate in group discussions on specific topics.

 Outpatient options can be vital to a person’s ability to work with addiction services to become sober.
 Outpatient services allow patients to continue working, interacting, and living their lives while they receive treatment.
 Some forms of outpatient treatment include behavioral therapy and some forms of medically-monitored detoxification.